Nate Karns: Washington Nationals

-The Washington Nationals selected Karns in the 12th round of the 2009 Major League Baseball draft.
-His professional career was delayed as he had shoulder surgery in 2010, and didn't make his minor league debut until 2011.
+The Washington Nationals drafted Karns in the 12th round, with the 352nd overall selection, of the 2009 Major League Baseball draft.
+His professional career was delayed as he had shoulder surgery in 2010, and didn't make his professional debut until 2011.

-In 2012, he started at Class A Hagerstown, and then was promoted to Class A Advanced Potomac.
+In 2012, Karns began the year with the Single–A Hagerstown Suns, and then was promoted to the High–A Potomac Nationals.
 His combined record was 11–4, and was named the Nationals Minor Pitcher of the Year in 2012.
-He was added to the 40-man roster on November 20, 2012.
+On November 20, 2012, the Nationals added Karns to their 40-man roster to protect him from the Rule 5 draft.

 When Ross Detwiler suffered an injury, Karns was called up to take his place in the pitching rotation, and made his major league debut on May 28, 2013.
-He started, and lasted 4 1/3 innings, allowing three earned runs, five hits, and two walks, in a game the Nats won, 9–3.
+He started, and lasted 4 1/3 innings, allowing three earned runs, five hits, and two walks, in a game the Nationals won, 9–3.

 Tampa Bay Rays

 On February 13, 2014, Karns was traded to the Tampa Bay Rays in exchange for José Lobatón, Felipe Rivero and Drew Vettleson.
-Karns spent the majority of the season in the Rays' AAA system.
-He finished the season appearing in two starts.
+Karns spent the majority of the season with the Triple–A Durham Bulls.
+He made two starts for the Rays in 2014, posting a 4.50 ERA with 14 strikeouts.